-Title: Slinging and hand signalling the movement of suspended loads in the workplace Learning outcomes Assessment criteria 8 Comply with the given contract information to prepare to and sling and signal suspended loads for movement to the required 8.1 Demonstrate the following work skills when preparing to and slinging and signalling loads: - measuring, gauging, estimating, calculating, fitting, fixing, testing, balancing, interpreting, inspecting, judging, explaining, preparing, indicating, informing, instructing, signing, positioning, adjusting, configuring, moving, securing, signalling specification. and relaying.
+Title: Slinging and hand signalling the movement of suspended loads in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 8 Comply with the given contract information to prepare to and sling and signal suspended loads for movement to the required specification.
+8.1 Demonstrate the following work skills when preparing to and slinging and signalling loads: - measuring, gauging, estimating, calculating, fitting, fixing, testing, balancing, interpreting, inspecting, judging, explaining, preparing, indicating, informing, instructing, signing, positioning, adjusting, configuring, moving, securing, signalling and relaying.
 8.2 Use and maintain lifting accessories, lifting aids and equipment.
 8.3 Inspect and prepare lifting accessories prior to slinging.
-8.4 Prepare to and attach suspended loads to lifting equipment, using appropriate lifting accessories and load securing methods, to given working instructions for three of the following: - balanced - unbalanced - loose - bundled - container - drum - a load where the machine operator cannot observe its full movement path.
+8.4 Prepare to and attach suspended loads to lifting equipment, using appropriate lifting accessories and load securing methods, to given working instructions for three of the following: balanced unbalanced loose bundled container drum a load where the machine operator cannot observe its full movement path.
 8.5 Guide, move and place suspended loads to specified destinations, using hand signals, to given working instructions for three of the following: balanced unbalanced loose bundled container drum a load where the machine operator cannot observe its full movement path.
 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish authority needed to rectify, to: identify the differences between: slinging and signalling, directing and guiding movement of vehicles, plant and machinery, and directing and guiding operations of plant and machinery not being used for lifting operations confirm the authority, duties and responsibilities allocated identify characteristics of lifting equipment and lifting accessories identify and interpret valid certification for maintenance, inspection and thorough examination

-Title: Slinging and hand signalling the movement of suspended loads in the workplace Learning outcomes The learner will be able to: Assessn The learn nent criteria ner can: 8 Continued 8.7 lift and transfer people sling balanced, unbalanced, loose, live, bundled, container drum loads and loads that are blind to the equipment operator communicate using hand signals, hand signalling equipment (lights, wands, fluorescent gloves, flags) and electronic communication equipment (loud hailers, radios) confirm methods of communication recognise blind-spots, potential crush zones and other limitations to driver visibility consider the load characteristics including centre of gravity and lifting points to determine the method of slinging determine and check the route of the load before and during the lift including distances, clearances and landing position select, handle, inspect and use (assemble, set up and adjust) lifting accessories and aids identify rejection criteria for removing lifting accessories from service recognise and determine when specific skills and knowledge are required and report accordingly attach lifting accessories and sling loads securely ensure balance and stability of loads attach and use load guidance equipment (tag lines) guide and place suspended loads by recognised methods of communication and agreed operational procedures land and position loads safely and securely remove and store lifting accessories 8.9 use hand tools and ancillary equipment.
-Describe the needs of other occupations and how to communicate within a team when preparing to and slinging and signalling loads.
+Title: Slinging and hand si ng and hand signalling the movement of suspended loads in the workplace Learning outcomes The learner will be able to Assessment criteria The learner can: 8 Continued 8.7 lift and transfer people sling balanced, unbalanced, loose, live, bundled, container drum loads and loads that are blind to the equipment operator communicate using hand signals, hand signalling equipment (lights, wands, fluorescent gloves, flags) and electronic communication equipment (loud hailers, radios) confirm methods of communication recognise blind-spots, potential crush zones and other limitations to driver visibility consider the load characteristics including centre of gravity and lifting points to determine the method of slinging determine and check the route of the load before and during the lift including distances, clearances and landing position select, handle, inspect and use (assemble, set up and adjust) lifting accessories and aids identify rejection criteria for removing lifting accessories from service recognise and determine when specific skills and knowledge are required and report accordingly attach lifting accessories and sling loads securely ensure balance and stability of loads attach and use load guidance equipment (tag lines) guide and place suspended loads by recognised methods of communication and agreed operational procedures land and position loads safely and securely remove and store lifting accessories use hand tools and ancillary equipment.
+8.9 Describe the needs of other occupations and how to communicate within a team when preparing to and slinging and signalling loads.
 8.10 Describe how to maintain the lifting accessories, lifting aids and signalling and communication equipment used to sling and signal loads.